4d/go-mobile/docs/project-definition/actions.md

 ![open url](img/open-url-action.png)

 You can only define a path starting with `/`, i.e. relative to the [current 4D web folder](https://developer.4d.com/docs/WebServer/webServerConfig.html#root-folder).

-This action can be set for any table and any scope (Table or Current entity).
-Like other actions, the Open URL action will be automatically available in the [mobile app interface](#mobile-app-side) (short or long label).
+Like other actions, the Open URL action will be automatically available in the [mobile app interface](#mobile-app-side) (short or long label) if choose to the Table or the Current entity scope.

+You could also choose to display the web page in main menu by choosing Global scope.
+Then you will be able to select it in "Main Menu" tab.

 :::note

 To close the web page and get back to the mobile app interface, use the `$4d.mobile.dismiss()` function from within the page (see below).

 :::

 #### Web Server Side

 The request sent to the server contains the context of the app (current entity and/or dataclass) in the `X-QMobile-Context` header.
 The content of this header is formatted in JSON and encoded in base64.

 :::tip